 The GoPlus 2-in-1 Folding Treadmill is a great value purchase for any walker or casual jogger looking to save space while still getting in a solid cardio session.
 If you are looking for a treadmill to train for your next marathon on, this is not the one for you.

-First of all, who the heck doesn’t like free shipping for everyone on Amazon?
+First of all, who doesn’t like free shipping for everyone on Amazon?
 Not only is this treadmill a great budget option, but it also comes straight to your door without you spending the extra cash.
 Plus, it can be used under a standing desk for steady walking throughout the workday.
-Sounds like killing two birds with one stone to me!

 Coop using the goplus treadmill.

-In terms of downsides, I do wish the Goplus had a better weight capacity.
-With a max of just 265 pounds, this limits the amount of people that can purchase this machine to walk on.
-I also would not recommend standing on this treadmill before you actually hit the start button, because the motor seems to struggle slightly if you do.
+In terms of downsides, the GoPlus has a max weight capacity of just 265 pounds, which limits the amount of people that can purchase this machine to walk on.
+We also would not recommend standing on this treadmill before you actually hit the start button, because the motor seems to struggle slightly if you do.

 Best Budget Walking Treadmill: Sunny Health & Fitness (SF-T4400)